Point72/csp/docs/wiki/how-tos/Create-Dynamic-Baskets.md

         csp.output({ key : data })

-        ## To remove a key, which wouldnt be done in this example node:
+        ## To remove a key, which wouldn't be done in this example node:
         ## csp.remove_dynamic_key(key)
 ```